kcmerrill/writing/Knight Walker/Chapter 2 - Pontification.md

 After a brief pause, she did.

 “He’s going to die, you know this.
 Do the right thing doctor.
-Leave your findings in the GENISIS folder and return it to me at once” the man ordered and turned to leave the room.
+Leave your findings in the GENESIS folder and return it to me at once” the man ordered and turned to leave the room.

 I closed my eyes and I could hear the faint sobs coming from Dr. O. A few moments had passed, a few deep breathes and a few sniffles and into my arm flowed a warm sensation quickly flowing throughout my body.